 As the USP Faculty of Agriculture is based in Samoa, they have few facilities (farms or labs) in Fiji.
-However Dr Tabuaciri is able to use the chemistry and biology faculty labs.
+However Animal Science students and staff are able to use the chemistry and biology faculty labs.
 When animal research is conducted, USP normally partners with the MoA research station to conduct experiments.

 USP has 600-800 undergraduate students in its B.Ag.Sc degree.
 This degree offers majors in agribusiness and applied science (with streams in crop and animal science in the latter major).
 There is only one unit of animal science presented at the Suva campus, and students must go to the Samoa campus to complete the animal science stream.
 It does not have a veterinary science degree.
-Dr Tabuaciri usually has 1 Masters student (privately funded) and 2 post-graduate diploma students each year.
+Animal Science at USP Laucala campus usually has 1 Masters student (privately funded) and 2 post-graduate diploma students each year.
 USP have a need for scholarships to fund post graduate students.
 A future ACIAR research project would be able to offer junior scientists working on the project the opportunity to complete Masters degrees with USP.